Tonye Patano: Stage

 Patano portrayed Nurse O'Neil in a 1997 production of The Sunshine Boys at the George Street Playhouse.
 One reviewer claimed she was "excellent" in the role.
 In 2000, she received a Connecticut Critics Circle Award for best ensemble after acting in From the Mississippi Delta.
 Patano appeared on Broadway as Ms. Gravátt in 45 Seconds from Broadway (2001).

 She played the role of brothel owner Mama Nadi in Ruined for the Huntington Theater.
 Her performance in this production received positive reception, with one critic calling her "delightful" and "magnetic."
 Another found her superb in the role of Mama Nadi.

 Personal life

-At age 35, she was diagnosed with diabetes, and she suffered a stroke in 2005.
+At age 35, Patono was diagnosed with diabetes, and she suffered a stroke in 2005.